-The United States banking industry is massive, with almost \$26 trillion in assets on the balance sheets of over 9,500 FIs as of December 31, 2021, according to call report data published by the Federal Financial Institutions Examinations Council ("FFIEC") and the National Credit Union Administration ("NCUA").
-These FIs range from megabanks, which collectively held approximately \$9 trillion, or 36% of FI assets in the United States, as of December 31, 2021, to significantly smaller local community banks and affinity credit unions.
-The United States banking industry generated over \$900 billion in gross income in 2021, according to FFIEC and NCUA call reports, highlighting a significant market opportunity that drives intense competition and a magnitude of economic importance which requires considerable regulation, both locally and nationally.
+The United States banking industry is massive, with almost \$26 trillion in assets on the balance sheets of nearly 9,500 FIs as of December 31, 2022, according to call report data published by the Federal Financial Institutions Examinations Council ("FFIEC") and the National Credit Union Administration ("NCUA").
+These FIs range from megabanks, which collectively held approximately \$12 trillion in assets, to significantly smaller local community banks and affinity credit unions.
+The United States banking industry generated over \$1 trillion in gross income in 2022, according to FFIEC and NCUA call reports, highlighting a significant market opportunity that drives intense competition and a magnitude of economic importance which requires considerable regulation, both locally and nationally.